neptune-ai/docs/docs/use-cases/organize-experiments/how-to-organize-experiments.rst

 - Keep track of code, data, environment and parameters
 - Log results like evaluation metrics and model files
-- Find experiments in the experiment dashboard with tags, parameter and metric filters
+- Find experiments in the experiment dashboard with tags
 - Organize experiments in a dashboard view and save it for later

 Before you start